prjemian/epicspi/doc/epicspi/source/index.rst

 Installing EPICS on the Raspberry Pi
 ========================================

-Here is how I installed the Experimental Physics and Industrial Control System software (EPICS) [#]_ on the Raspberry Pi [#]_.

 .. sidebar:: What is EPICS?

-   For those who haven't heard, the EPICS software is an open-source control system used worldwide for the routine of many particle accelerators such as FermiLab and SLAC, for the oepration of scientific telescopes such as the Gemini and Keck telescopes, X-ray synchrotrons such as the Advanced Photon Source and the Diamond Light Source, neutron diffraction
+   For those who haven't heard, the EPICS software is an open-source control system used worldwide for the routine operation and control of many particle accelerators such as FermiLab and SLAC, for the oepration of scientific telescopes such as the Gemini and Keck telescopes, X-ray synchrotrons such as the Advanced Photon Source and the Diamond Light Source, neutron diffraction